Walnux/ArrowDocuments/TopDown.md

 Application Centrialized cloud is also be called as serverless which means just run the application on cloud safely fast with very little overhead, and don't care about the OS, middleware, libraies, image to run a server anymore.

 Obviouly, changing the pyrimids to arrows makes cloud small, safe and swift.
-Arrow is designed to support the next generation Application Centrailized cloud infrastractrue.
+Arrow is designed to support the next generation Application Centrailized serverness cloud infrastractrue.
+At same time Arrow can also run the traditional LAMP stack well.